How can you combine B2B SaaS product strategy with analytics to build a better product?

 Any idea what this growth curve represents?

-And what do you think this growth curve might be?
+What do you think this growth curve might be?

 We're seeing this happen in B2B, in media, and ecommerce.
-Slack, Netflix, and Amazon are changing the game in their industries, and they're doing it by building transformative and innovative product experiences that their customers love.
+Slack, Netflix, and Amazon are changing the game in their industries, and they're doing it by building transformative and innovative product experiences their customers love.

 How are they doing that?
 And what can you do to bring that back to your SaaS company so you can also build these types of experiences?